-Pursuant to development plans to be agreed by the parties, which will be overseen by a joint steering committee ("JSC"), the Company has operational responsibility, subject to certain exceptions, for the conduct of each Neurocrine Program prior to the occurrence of a specified event for such Neurocrine Program (a "Transition Event"), as described below, and is required to use commercially reasonable efforts to develop the corresponding Collaboration Products.
+Pursuant to development plans agreed by the parties, which are overseen by a joint steering committee ("JSC"), the Company has operational responsibility, subject to certain exceptions, for the conduct of each Neurocrine Program prior to the occurrence of a specified event for such Neurocrine Program (a "Transition Event"), as described below, and is required to use commercially reasonable efforts to develop the corresponding Collaboration Products.
 Neurocrine has agreed to be responsible for all costs incurred by the Company in conducting these activities for each Neurocrine Program, in accordance with an agreed budget for each Neurocrine Program.
 If the Company breaches its development responsibilities or in certain circumstances upon a change in control, Neurocrine has the right but not the obligation to assume the activities under such Neurocrine Program.

-Upon the occurrence of a Transition Event, Neurocrine has agreed to assume responsibility for development, manufacturing and commercialization activities for such Neurocrine Program from the Company and to pay milestones and royalties on future net sales as described further below.
-The Transition Events are (i) with respect to the VY-AADC Program, the Company's receipt of topline data for the RESTORE-1 Phase 2 clinical trial for VY-AADC (NBIb-1817); (ii) with respect to the FA Program, the Company's receipt of topline data for the initial Phase 1 clinical trial for a FA Program product candidate; and (iii) with respect to each Discovery Program, the preparation by the Company and the approval by Neurocrine of an IND application to be filed with the Food and Drug Administration (the "FDA") by Neurocrine for the first development candidate in such Discovery Program.
-For each Existing Program, the Company has the option (the "Co-Co Option") to co-develop and co-commercialize such Neurocrine Program upon the occurrence of a specified event (a "Co-Co Trigger Event").
-Should the Company elect to exercise its Co-Co Option, the Company has agreed to enter into a cost- and profit-sharing arrangement with Neurocrine (a "Co-Co Agreement"), whereby it has agreed to jointly develop and commercialize Collaboration Products for such Neurocrine Existing Program ("Co-Co Products") and share in its costs, profits and losses, and the Company agrees to forfeit certain milestones and royalties on net sales in the United States during the effective period of the applicable Co-Co Agreement.
-The Co-Co Trigger Events are (i) with respect to the VY-AADC Program, the Company's receipt of topline data for the ongoing RESTORE-1 Phase 2 clinical trial for VY-AADC (NBIb-1817) and (ii) with respect to the FA Program, the receipt of topline data for the initial Phase 1 clinical trial for a FA Program product candidate.
+Upon the occurrence of a Transition Event for each Neurocrine Program, Neurocrine has agreed to assume responsibility for development, manufacturing and commercialization activities for such Neurocrine Program from the Company and to pay milestones and royalties on future net sales as described further below.
+As a result of Neurocrine's termination of the Neurocrine Collaboration Agreement with respect to the VY-AADC Program, the Transition Event with respect to the VY-AADC Program is no longer applicable.
+The Transition Events for the remaining programs are (i) with respect to the FA Program, the Company's receipt of topline data for the initial Phase 1 clinical trial for an FA Program product candidate; and (ii) with respect to each Discovery Program, the preparation by the Company and the approval by Neurocrine of an investigational new drug ("IND") application to be filed with the U.S. Food and Drug Administration (the "FDA") by Neurocrine for the first development candidate in such Discovery Program.
+For the FA Program, the Company was granted the option (the "FA Co-Co Option") to co-develop and co-commercialize the FA Program upon the occurrence of a specified event (a "FA Co-Co Trigger Event").
+The Company agreed, upon its exercise of the FA Co-Co Option, to enter into a cost- and profit-sharing arrangement with Neurocrine (the "FA Co-Co Agreement"), and (i) jointly develop and commercialize the Collaboration Products for the FA Program ("FA Collaboration Products"), (ii) share in its costs, profits and losses, and (iii) forfeit certain milestones and royalties on net sales in the United States during the effective period of the FA Co-Co Agreement.
+The FA Co-Co Trigger Event is the receipt of topline data for the initial Phase 1 clinical trial for an FA Program product candidate.

-Subject to exceptions specified in the Neurocrine Collaboration Agreement, profits and losses under the Company's Co-Co Option are agreed to be allocated (i) 50% to Neurocrine and 50% to the Company for a Collaboration Product from the VY-AADC Program and (ii) 60% to Neurocrine and 40% to the Company for a Collaboration Product from the FA Program; provided, however, that Neurocrine may elect, within a specified period following the acceptance for filing of a biologics license application from the FDA, to pay a \$35.0 million rate-shifting fee to the Company to change the allocation for the VY-AADC Program to 55% to Neurocrine and 45% to the Company.
-The parties have agreed that each Co-Co Agreement will provide the Company the right to terminate for any reason upon prior written notice to Neurocrine and Neurocrine the right to terminate in certain circumstances upon change of control.
+Under the Neurocrine Collaboration Agreement, subject to exceptions specified therein, the Company and Neurocrine agreed that profits and losses under the Company's FA Co-Co Option would be allocated 60% to Neurocrine and 40% to the Company for any FA Collaboration Product.
+The parties agreed that FA Co-Co Agreement would provide the Company the right to terminate for any reason upon prior written notice to Neurocrine and Neurocrine the right to terminate in certain circumstances upon change of control.